Rapid-Application-Development-JS/itemplate/README.md

 ###<a name="static"></a>Static attributes
 Arrays of static attributes are used to [save memory](http://google.github.io/incremental-dom/#rendering-dom/statics-array).

-For generation of a static array, you should select the `static-key` attribute from element attriibutes and add it to the template tag.
+For generation of a static array, you should select the `static-array` attribute from element attriibutes and add it to the template tag.

 The value of this attribute will become the name of the static array: